-As one of Canada’s leading MuleSoft partners, we are always looking for ways to help our customers generate more value out of their investment in the platform.
+As one of Canada’s leading MuleSoft partners, we are always looking for ways to help our customer generate more value out of their investment in MuleSoft.
 One common challenge we have seen lately pertains to RTF deployments, specifically RTF deployments using AWS CloudFormation.

 This guide is intended for MuleSoft developers, architects and SMEs who would like to move to an RTF deployment strategy using AWS as their on-prem solution but have limited knowledge using Terraform.
 The team may also be able to include the tasks part of the CI/CD for infrastructure as code mechanisms.
 MuleSoft currently only supports Terraform for RTF deployment but this guide will illustrate how to use AWS CloudFormation instead.
 A set of scripts, tools, configurations, troubleshooting steps and a guide have been created to help with the RTF deployment.